weare3-xyz/marketplace/README.md

    - Create your on-chain profile with username and bio
    - Click your profile avatar to view the dropdown
    - Navigate to `/profile` to edit your complete profile
+   - **Test IPFS image upload**: Drag and drop an image file for your avatar
-   - Update all profile fields (website, Twitter, avatar, etc.)
+   - Update all profile fields (website, Twitter, etc.)
    - Test role changing by clicking "Change Role" button
    - Select a different role and confirm the blockchain update